marcotamwork/marcotamwork.github.io/content/posts/tf_azure-3tier/index.md

 ## Introduction

 Hello everyone!
-In this article, I will show you how to provision cloud resources for a 3-Tier architecture through IaC by Terraform and deploy the application in Kubernetes(AKS).
+In this article, I will show you how to provision cloud resources for a 3-tier architecture through IaC by Terraform and deploy the application in Kubernetes(AKS).

 Terraform as a cornerstone in IaC, revolutionizes modern IT practices, offering unparalleled benefits for reliability and agility.
 Notably, Terraform sets itself apart by being cloud-agnostic, allowing for the seamless integration of multiple providers and services, and creating a comprehensive representation and management of the entire infrastructure ecosystem and its associated services.

-With my experience on cloud architecture, I will demonstrate all processes from provisioning cloud infrastructure to application deployment.
-In this case, assuming our customer have DevOps Team to handle operational workloads and will deploy monitoring tools to observe performance of their applications, we deploy Kubernetes service instead of container service, in order to provide more control and flexibility.
+With my experience in cloud architecture, I will demonstrate all processes from provisioning cloud infrastructure to application deployment.
+In this case, assuming our customer has DevOps Team to handle operational workloads and will deploy monitoring tools to observe the performance of their applications, we deploy Kubernetes service instead of container service, in order to provide more control and flexibility.

-And in this blog, we will first go through all steps on how we provision cloud infrastructure in Azure by Terraform with well-designed cloud strategy, from considering aspect of security, data protection, monitoring, etc. So, let's get started!
+In this blog, we will first go through all the steps on how we provision cloud infrastructure in Azure by Terraform with well-designed cloud strategy, from considering aspects of security, data protection, monitoring, etc. So, let's get started!

 For more information on Terraform, please refer to [Terraform](https://developer.hashicorp.com/terraform) and [Azure Provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs) for information and documents.